 Look for obstacles along the path of the sewer line that may complicate excavation and increase the cost.
 These include mature trees, concrete patios or walkways, and your driveway, if the sewer line is routed beneath it.

-For more answers to questions about sewer line replacement in the Chicago area, please contact us at Black Diamond Plumbing & Mechanical.
+For more answers to questions about sewer line replacement, please contact us at Black Diamond Plumbing & Mechanical.

 Written by Rick Sperando.